TomPace101/nanopore_diffusion/notes.md

 - smoluchowski: such that correct solution is a Maxwell-Boltzmann distribution
 - PNP: probably need to set up a problem that can be solved analytically, and do so.
 Or is there one already published?
 - hom. fick: use a single mesh from exotic-earth, or maybe the whole thing?

+What about reactions?
+Have a reaction-only simulation, without diffusion?
+It depends on what your simulators are capable of.
+Maybe a Fickian reaction-diffusion simulation could be contrived to be solvable.
+Beyond that, maybe not.

 Don't overwrite debug, but rather create a new stem: validation